BROAD RIPPLE AVE CLOSURE Q&A

 2. When does this take effect and for how long?
 The closure started Friday, May 22nd.
-The approved order allows for the closure to last through July 4th and was extended by the Mayor through Labor Day.
+The approved order allows for the closure to last through July 4th and was extended by the Mayor through Labor Day on September 8.

 3. Who decided to close the street?
 The City of Indianapolis: the Mayor made the decision, the Department of Public Works and the Department of Business and Neighborhood Services are executing the changes.
 The BRVA was notified of the closure shortly before it was announced publicly.

 4. Why is the street being closed?
 According to the Mayor’s office, the first objective is to create spacious pedestrian corridors in dense business and entertainment areas so people can safely walk from place to place as businesses start opening.
 Another objective is to allow small businesses and restaurants to expand outdoors to allow for social distancing during the COVID-19 pandemic.
 See what our member businesses are doing here.

 5. Which businesses will be open?
 Businesses are still making the decision when and how to open individually.
 Click here to see the Mayor’s Safe Start to Summer Plan.